-9.6.1 Analog Display Port Characteristics
+9.5.1 Analog Display Port Characteristics

 The analog display port provides a RGB signal output along with a HSYNC and VSYNC signal.
-There is an associated DDC signal pair (DDC_CLK and DDC_DATA) that is dedicated to the analog port.
+There is an associated DDC signal pair that is implemented using GPIO pins dedicated to the analog port.
 The intended target device is for a CRT based monitor with a VGA connector.
-Display devices such as LCD panels with analog inputs may work satisfactory but no functionality has been added to the signals to enhance that capability.
+Display devices such as LCD panels with analog inputs may work satisfactory but no functionality added to the signals to enhance that capability.

-Table 9-10.
+Table 9-1.
 Analog Port Characteristics

 Signal Port Characteristic Support

 Voltage Range 0.7 V p-p only

 RGB Monitor Sense Analog Compare

-Analog Copy Protection No
+KGB Analog Copy Protection No

 Sync on Green No

 Voltage 2.5 V

 Enable/Disable Port control

 HSYNC Polarity adjust VGA or port control

 VSYNC Composite Sync Support No

 Special Flat Panel Sync No

 Stereo Sync No

 DDC Voltage Externally buffered to 5V

 DDC Control Through GPIO interface

-9.6.1.1 Integrated RAMDAC
+9.5.1.1 Integrated RAMDAC

 The display function contains a RAM-based Digital-to-Analog Converter (RAMDAC) that transforms the digital data from the graphics and video subsystems to analog data for the CRT monitor.
-GMCH's integrated 400 MHz RAMDAC supports resolutions up to 2048 x 1536 @ 75 Hz.
+GMCH's integrated 350 MHz RAMDAC supports resolutions up to 2048 x 1536 @ 75 Hz.
 Three 8-bit DACs provide the R, G, and B signals to the monitor.

-9.6.1.2 Sync Signals
+9.5.1.2 Sync Signals